Goals for the second survey of Ohio dragonflies and damselflies include:

 * Entries must carry scientific level of data: name of photographer; date photo taken; location as precise as possible.

-Only photos where-in the species can be accurately identified will be accepted.
+Only photos where the species can be accurately identified will be accepted for the final publication.
 Different species may require different views for confirmation of identification.
-Be sure to review species descriptions in a reference such as Paulson’s 2011 book, Dragonflies and Damselflies of the East to determine what features will need to be shown.
-Other suggested references are listed at the end of this paper.
+Review species descriptions in a reference such as Paulson’s 2011 book, Dragonflies and Damselflies of the East or other Guidebooks/websites to determine what features will need to be shown.

 Notice/Warning: Avoid alerting to unscrupulous collectors to sensitive new locations of any state or federally endangered or threatened species!
 For such species, do not list precise locations in “open” fields.
-See directions below, and mark the map with GPS coordinates – but list it as “private.”
-This allows only yourself and the project curators/administrator to see the precise details but conceals the precise location from other viewers.
-Marking entries as Private maintains critical information for legitimate researchers/conservationists, but protects it from other viewers.
+See directions below, and mark the map with GPS coordinates – but list it as “private” or “Obscured”.
+This allows only yourself and the project curators/administrator to see the precise details but conceals the location from other viewers.

 How to Use iNaturalist for the Ohio Odonata Survey Project